victle2003/victle2003/README.md

 - 💻 I’m currently learning Javascript and getting used to Git/GitHub
 - 🧭 My main focus right now is to create useful apps and browser games to strengthen my knowledge
 - 👯 I’m also looking forward to creating such projects with anyone interested
-- 📅 By the end of 2024, I’m willing to have a good grasp on how Javascript works, and include new frameworks and languages in my projects
+- 📅 By the end of 2024, I'm planning on having included new frameworks and languages in my projects

 ### Here's some of my social media: